 Don't forget, keep an eye on the weather forecast, prepare for some early starts and you will be rewarded with some stunning imagery.

 I hope you've learned a lot from this article and there are at least a couple of things to take away that will help you when you're heading out early morning to shoot some mist (now that the weather is turning to fall season).
-To top things off, we've got a fantastic Landscape Photography Guide by the team at Photzy.
+To top things off, we've got a fantastic Landscape Photography Guide.